 Before one horrific morning of June 1, 1921, Tulsa’s Black community had thrived with a vibrant economy in the Greenwood District, or what became known as Black Wall Street.
 In the 1921 Tulsa Race Massacre, White people destroyed more than 30 city blocks and killed suspected 300 Black people, a number currently being investigated as mass graves are discovered.

-In February 2021, over 50 artists will launch a multimedia project, Fire in Little Africa, about Black Wall Street.
-Follow News >
+- In May 2021, over 50 artists launched a multimedia project, Fire in Little Africa, about Black Wall Street.
+Learn more >